 Here are a few additional tips for hiking Mount Davis in Hong Kong:

-• Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking the MTR to and from Kennedy Town.
-It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.
+- Get an Octopus Card, a rechargeable smart card for taking public transportation and use it for taking the MTR to and from Kennedy Town.

-• If you want to see the detailed route for the Mount Davis hike, download “Hiking Trail HK” app on your smartphone since Google Maps does not show the challenging descent down to Kennedy Town.
-But if you follow my itinerary and see the attached map below, you will have all the necessary information.
+- Download “Hiking Trail HK” app if you want because Google Maps does not show the challenging descent down to Kennedy Town.
+But if you follow my itinerary and see the attached map below, you don’t need the app.

 How to hike Mount Davis in Hong Kong